raspberrypilearning/ML-image-detection-starter/en/step_2.md

 Let's get started!

+--- collapse ---
+---
+title: Safety tip
+---
+For this project, point your camera away from your face or sit out of the shot, to make sure that you are not storing images of yourself on the cloud unnecessarily.
+--- /collapse ---

 --- task ---
 You are going to use Teachable Machine to create a vision project, so go to the [Teachable Machine website](https://teachablemachine.withgoogle.com/train){:target="_blank"} and choose **Image Project** from the three options: